 - 3. Dissertations are made available to the public for inspection via an electronic database of theses no later than five business days before the defence, and from the twenty-first day after the defence until it is made available via the university thesis repository, or at the PhD and Academic Qualifications Office during office hours, unless a request has been submitted to defer the publication of the dissertation. - 4.
 The PhD and Academic Qualifications Office ensures that dissertations are made available to supervisors and external reviewers and that they are made available for the defence. - 5.
 After consultation with members of the respective subject-area board and the head of the respective basic unit of the Faculty, the chair of the respective subject-area board submits to the dean via the PhD and Academic Qualifications Office proposals for the appointment of the chairs and members of the specific boards of examiners for dissertation defences, together with the proposed assignment of students to the specific boards, and the dates and places for the defences.
+Changes to the appointment of chairs and members of the examination boards compared to the original proposals are only possible in very exceptional and justified cases, in particular, for serious health reasons concerning some of the persons who are to take part in the defence. - 6.
 No later than 30 days after its appointment, the board for dissertation defence designates two external reviewers to draw up reports on the dissertation, as a rule, within one month.
 An advisor or supervisor may not serve as external reviewers.
 The reports are usually drawn up in a language in which the programme of study has been accredited.
 A different language is used only if approved by the chair of the board for dissertation defence.
-The supervisor, external reviewers, and advisors, if any, who are not members of the board are always invited to attend the defence, and they may participate in the meetings of the board in an advisory capacity, including its closed meetings. - 6.
-After submission of the dissertation, but no later than 15 days before the dissertation defence, the external reviewers and the supervisor, or a designated employee at the PhD and Academic Qualifications Office, must upload in SIS the electronic files containing the external reviewers' reports and the supervisor's report, which provides a general assessment of the student's studies and their dissertation, so that they are available to the student.
-The external reviewers' reports and the supervisor's report must provide a proposed grade.
-The chair of the respective board ensures compliance with these rules. - 7.
-The student is notified electronically via their e-mail address provided in SIS of the date and place of the defence no later than 15 days before the defence. - 8.
-The dissertation defence is held in a language in which the programme of study has been accredited or in a language which is being studied by a student of a philological programme of study, as stipulated in the curriculum for that programme of study.
-The defence may also be held in English or in a different language if this is justified by the language or topic of the dissertation.
-The language of the defence may be changed only upon written request by the student, which is decided upon by the respective subjectarea board.
-The supervisor gives their opinion on the request, and approval of the request is usually conditional on the supervisor's consent.
+The supervisor, external reviewers, and advisors, if any, who are not members of the board are always invited to attend the defence, and they may participate in the meetings of the board in an advisory capacity, including its closed meetings. - 7.
+After submission of the dissertation, but no later than 15 days before the dissertation defence, the external reviewers and the supervisor, or a designated employee at the PhD and Academic Qualifications Office, must upload in SIS the electronic files containing the external reviewers' reports and the supervisor's report, which provides a general assessment of the student's studies and their dissertation, so that they are